Chrisgarlick/Python_Projects/README.md

 # My workings for Python Projects

-I am farely new to coding, any information to help my coding skills would be extremely beneficial!
+I am farely new to coding, any information to help my coding skills would be extremely beneficial and appreciated!

 Below is a list of projects I am currently working my way through.
 As I complete projects I will add my code into the repository!